Table of Contents

 Is SAT score for MIT really necessary?

 Many students dream of attending MIT (Massachusetts Institute of Technology).
-It is a well-known, and highly selective college noted for its engineering and physical science programs.
 However, your first question regarding MIT may concern the SAT score for MIT and whether it is required for admission.
 Yes, it is.
 MIT does need SAT or ACT results to be submitted with program applications.

 What SAT score is required for admission to MIT?